Britain wants binding obligations on access to EU financial market

 “But these equivalences will never be global nor permanent.
 Nor will they be subject to joint management with the UK.
 They are, and will remain, unilateral decisions,” he said.

-Bankers say the EU is likely to grant only temporary access while euro activities are relocated from London to the bloc. [nL5N2AQ7H8]
+Bankers say the EU is likely to grant only temporary access while euro activities are relocated from London to the bloc.

 Worried that tensions between Britain and the EU will fragment markets, the European Banking Federation said on Wednesday that it would ask Brussels to depoliticise the equivalence system and make it more predictable.

-Reporting by Huw Jones; editing by William James/Guy Faulconbridge
+Reporting by Huw Jones; Editing by William James/Guy Faulconbridge